Salah Gosh: 2011 Wikileaks documents

 Bashir's indictment by the ICC as a liability and might have been willing to support a coup against him.
 In November 2012 Gosh was arrested along with other Sudanese for allegedly plotting a coup.
 He was released in July 2013 without being charged.

-Resignation and Exile
+Resignation and exile

 On 13 April 2019, the Transitional Military Council (TMC) which overthrew al-Bashir released a statement to Sudanese television confirming that the country's leader Abdel Fattah Abdelrahman Burhan had accepted Gosh's resignation.
 In addition to alleged war crimes, Gosh had drawn criticism in Sudan for, among other things, overseeing the crackdown of protestors who opposed al-Bashir.
 On 30 May 2019, The North Africa Post suggested that Gosh had fled to Egypt after NISS forces blocked an attempt to arrest him.

 On 14 January 2020, the Sudanese Armed Forces quelled a mutiny by soldiers loyal to ousted President Omar al-Bashir in the capital Khartoum.
 However, Salah Gosh was accused of orchestrating the mutiny, which left two troops dead.

+On 16 December 2024, with implementation of Council Implementing Regulation (EU) 2024/3156, he was sanctioned by the European Union for being "involved in actions that threaten the peace, stability or security of Sudan and in actions undermining the efforts to resume the political transition in Sudan."